 The subjective nature of the discretionary authority held by USCIS personnel can negatively affect applicants.
 Building a successful EB-1A application has two major elements.
 The first is satisfying complex documentation guidelines for each specific type of documentation.
 The second is the ability to present the application to USCIS in a compelling manner so that USCIS personnel award the title of “Alien with Extraordinary Ability”.

 We Are Ready to Assist You

 Because of the legal complexities of the EB-1A application process, it is highly recommended that applicants retain a qualified immigration attorney.
 KPPB Law has extensive experience in both constructing initial EB-1A applications and responding to USCIS personnel should any issues arise.
 Our comprehensive approach eliminates encourages the highest chances of success through properly presenting applications in the most compelling manner.
-Call our offices or contact us online to schedule a free initial consultation.
+Call our offices or contact us online to schedule an initial consultation.